Jeremy Clarkson’s daughter speaks out against father’s Meghan Markle rant

 “I want to make it very clear that I stand against everything that my dad wrote about Meghan Markle and I remain standing in support of those that are targeted with online hatred.”

-She called press treatment of Meghan “inhumane” and said that both the duchess and Prince Harry have been “treated APPALLINGLY”.
+She called the press’s treatment of Meghan “inhumane” and said that both the duchess and Prince Harry have been “treated APPALLINGLY”.

-Many prominent figures have expressed their horror at Jeremy’s rant about Meghan, from John Bishop to Carol Vorderman.
+A number of prominent figures have expressed their horror at Jeremy Clarkson’s rant about Meghan, from John Bishop to Carol Vorderman.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up